OneCrazyCoder/MMOGamepadOverlay/README.md

     LootWindow = 32x240 * 2.5

 Note that the 2.5 scaling will **not** be applied to the base 32x240 values in the above example, just the offsets from that point for the remaining LootWindow hotspots. ``* 250%`` is also valid.

-### Quick remap of gamepad buttons

-If you want to completely swap some button assignments in your profile, but not go through every layer/etc to change each button's command assignments one-by-one, you can swap them quickly using the following syntax:

-    [Gamepad]
-    Triangle = Circle
-    Circle = Triangle

-The above would swap everything the Circle button and Triangle button do throughout the rest of the profile.
-The name on the left of the = sign is which button you will actually physically press, and the name on the right is which button you want to act as if it was pressed instead.

 ### Experimental command: Move and Look